Backed by Over 37 Years of Personal Injury Experience

 If a trespasser is a child, a landowner is expected to exercise reasonable care and avoid foreseeable risks of harm to them.
 For example, if an individual has a swimming pool that is not gated, not covered, and easy to access, this poses an unreasonable risk of harm to a child who will be tempted to play near or in the pool.

 Slip and Fall -These are often more straightforward than other premises liability cases.
 If you slip, trip and fall while on someone else’s property due to unsafe conditions, you might have a valid premises liability claim.
-Causes for slip and falls include defective staircases, wet or oily floors, hidden extension cords, ice or snow, and unsecured rugs or carpets.
+Causes of slip and falls include defective staircases, wet or oily floors, hidden extension cords, ice or snow, and unsecured rugs or carpets.

 Inadequate Building Security -Owners of buildings have a duty to act reasonably when it comes to securing access, which is why large apartment buildings and offices often have doormen or security guards on the first floor.
 If an intruder breaks in and assaults someone in the building, the victim might have a premises liability case against the owner of the building for not having adequate security.